foysalhaque1/A-Gardening-Community--Resource-Hub-client-side/README.md

 ## ✨ Core Features
 - User authentication
-- Book a tour with selected guide
+- User can share their gardening tip.
-- Admin dashboard for managing packages and guides
+- Users can see the popular gardener and the garden events.
-- Stripe payment integration
+- Users can access their own garden tip,edit and delete
-- use firebase JWT
+- use firebase authentication

 ## 📦 Dependencies
    "@tailwindcss/vite": "^4.1.7",